Episode Show Notes

 Hannah Park [00:00:47] All right.
 So, this is Hannah.
 This is my 14th year at Santa Fe Christian.
 I came here after teaching in the public school system for several years, and then at an independent school, and after that went into the administration field.
 This is truly a very special place.
 I love it.
 Both my kids graduated from Santa Fe, and we’re a fan.

 Amanda Walker [00:01:14] I’m Amanda Walker, and I have been here for 15 years at Santa Fe and taught for several years before coming to Santa Fe at a different private school.
 Also, love Santa Fe.
-I actually have my three children here at the moment, spanning Lower School through Middle School.
+I actually have my three children here at the moment, spanning Elementary School through Middle School.
 So, kindergarten and kindergarten readiness is something I’m familiar with, from both the teacher administrator side and parent side of things.

 Mike Siciliano [00:01:44] And full disclosure for our listeners.
 So, we all have or have had students come through Santa Fe.
 In fact, correct me if I’m wrong, Hannah.
 You have two daughters who graduated from Santa Fe.